TimoImhof/hello-rust/README.md

 ## Structure

 For now I use this repo as a Rust workspace (as explained [here](https://medium.com/@aleksej.gudkov/rust-workspace-example-a-guide-to-managing-multi-crate-projects-82d318409260)).
-The [Rust By Example guides](https://doc.rust-lang.org/rust-by-example/index.html) start with `rbe_xx`.
+The [Rust By Example guides](https://doc.rust-lang.org/rust-by-example/index.html) start with `rbe_xx`; chapters of the [book](https://doc.rust-lang.org/book/title-page.html) are marked by `b_xx`.